 Patricia Pirnat, Head of cooperative production at Agricultural Cooperative Agraria Koper

-The action had a tremendous response and therefore in 2015 received the Prometej prize for excellence and communication in science, which is awarded every year by Slovene Science Foundation.
+The action had a tremendous response and consequently in 2015 received the Prometej prize for excellence and communication in science, which is awarded every year by the Slovene Science Foundation.
 The action continues today and opens up the possibilities for further joint projects.

 Our experience with the students of UP is extremely positive, because they are enthusiastic and motivated.
-In nature conservation more and more job positions will be needed, and this will improve employability of graduates who will have appropriate knowledge.
-Therefore, we hope that our cooperation will be long and equally successful as in the last decade!
+In nature conservation, more and more job positions will be needed, and this will improve the employability of [UP] graduates who will have the appropriate knowledge.
+Therefore, we hope that our cooperation will be as long and equally successful as in the last decade!

 Dr. Primoz Kmecl, Head of Protection and ornithological sector at the Society for Observation and Study of Birds of Slovenia - DOPPS

-From the desire to introduce to the general public our work, we have created programmes and activities aimed at the popularization of science, especially natural science.
+From the desire to introduce our work to the general public, we have created programmes and activities aimed at the popularization of science, especially natural science.
 Among primary and secondary school pupils, summer research camps in mathematics and biology, computer workshops and science days, are extremely popular.
-For teachers and school mentors we organize all-day meeting at the coast, for the general public we organize non-technical lectures and evenings as Famnit trips to mathematical universe and Famnit biology evenings and Seminar on the history of mathematics.
+For teachers and school mentors we organize an all-day meeting at the coast, and for the general public we organize non-technical lectures and evenings as Famnit excursions into the mathematical universe, Famnit biology evenings and Seminar on the history of mathematics.

 |… for primary and high schools:

 Excellence in research leads to excellence in teachingtop